naman14310/Interview_Prep/Subjects/OOPS/Class and Objects.md

 ## Friend Class and Friend Functions
 A **Friend class** can access private and protected members of other class in which it is declared as friend.

+Note: Unlike member functions, it cannot access the member names directly and has to use an object name and dot membership operator.

 ```cpp
 #include <iostream>
 class A {